Porous cylinder arrays for optimal wake and drag characteristics: Results

 \subsection{Examining the wake flow}

 We now consider wake characteristics obtained using 2D Navier-Stokes simulations for the four different arrangements shown in Figure \ref{fig:chosenones}.
 Figure \ref{fig:wake1} depicts the array with the lowest average wake enstrophy (individual A), whereas Figure \ref{fig:wake4} shows the array with the highest wake enstrophy (individual D).
-Qualitatively, we observe that there is an increasing tendency to form distinct high-intensity vortices as we go from \ref{fig:wake1} to \ref{fig:wake4}, i.e., in increasing order of enstrophy.
+Qualitatively, we observe that there is an increasing tendency to form distinct high-intensity vortices as we go from \ref{fig:wake1} to \ref{fig:wake4}.
 This trend is expected, given that higher enstrophy corresponds to higher vorticity magnitude.
 In addition to enstrophy, the configurations shown in Figure \ref{fig:4wakes} are also arranged in order of increasing drag, which was the second objective considered by the optimization procedure.

-Looking at the internal porous structure of these arrays, we note that the low-enstrophy low-drag case (individual A) has noticeable gaps within the array that resemble channels, which provide a path for the upstream flow to pass through the array, as observed in Figure \ref{fig:avg1}.
+Considering the internal porous structure of these arrays, we note that the low-enstrophy low-drag case (individual A) has noticeable gaps within the array that resemble channels, which provide a path for the flow to pass through the interior of the array, as observed in the visualization of speed shown in Figure \ref{fig:avg1}.
 This has the dual impact of reducing drag, as well as disrupting the vortices shed in the wake, which in turn reduces the average wake enstrophy.
-Individual B in Figure \ref{fig:avg2} also has extremely small gaps which allow flow to pass through the porous structure, but to a lesser extent.
+Individual B in Figure \ref{fig:avg2} also has small gaps which allow flow to pass through the porous structure, but to a lesser extent.
 Additionally, we observe a low-speed region in front of the array, which indicates that a majority of the freestream flow gets redirected around the array instead of passing through it.
 We observe that the high-drag high-enstrophy cases (Figure \ref{fig:avg3} and \ref{fig:avg4}) have cylinders that display comparatively tighter clustering, with minimal streamwise flow allowed through the arrays.
-Additional details regarding the influence of the arrays' internal porous structure on drag and enstrophy are discussed in \S\ref{subsec:flowwithin}.
+Quantitative details regarding the impact of the arrays' internal porous structure are discussed at a later point.